isomerpages/mlaw-corp/news/speeches/_posts/2007-10-19-Keynote-address-by-DPM-Prof-S-Jayakumar-at-the-IBA-Rule-of-Law-Symposium.md

 32. This need for balance can be seen in the Asian Wall Street Journal's (AWSJ) response to recently enacted anti-terror law in the Philippines.
 Rights groups and NGOs in the Philippines had criticised this law, but AWSJ in its editorial on 23 July 2007 argued that the law did not go far enough:

 *"Overall, the law lays out 22 penalties for law enforcement, and only four for the terrorists.
-Much of that strikes us as tipping the balance too far toward suspects at the expense of security.
+Much of that strikes us as **tipping the balance too far toward suspects** at the expense of security.
 By so scrupulously protecting alleged terrorists' rights, the Human Security Act may deter Filipino law enforcement from acting when it should to protect the rights of its citizens to life and safety.
 The three-day detention without charge provision is far too short to be effective.
 The explicit protections for journalists, doctors and lawyers may encourage terrorists to exploit those professions.
 And the outlawing of "psychological" and "moral" torture -- which could be construed as almost anything -- leaves law enforcements with very few tools through which to extract information out of their subjects.*
 <br>

 *Given that, it's ironic -- and misleading -- for NGOs to rail against the Filipino law, which contains far more legal protections for terrorist suspects than it does for law enforcement.
 "The Philippine Congress should repeal or revise the act to comply with human rights standards," Human Rights Watch complained.
 Even United Nations special rapporteur Martin Scheinin called on the legislature to reconsider the law.*
 <br>

-*We agree, Filipino policy makers should reconsider it -- and make it stronger."*
+*We agree, Filipino policy makers should reconsider it -- **and make it stronger**."*

 **Singapore's experience with terrorism and religious extremism**